What is the Mayor’s Challenge?

 Every year, the elected Mayor has the opportunity to engage with young people via the Mayor’s Challenge.
 The Challenge is different every year and decided on by the Mayor.
 The Challenge is designed to encourage young people to engage with the community and make lasting improvements to the Town.

-This year the Mayor, Councillor David Pears wanted to discover the Junior Eco Champions of Sutton Coldfield.
-He therefore invited local schools to develop a range of environmental project.
+Councillor David Pears wanted to discover the Junior Eco Champions of Sutton Coldfield.
+He therefore invited local schools to develop a range of environmental projects.
 To support their efforts, each school that applied has been provided with funding of £650 specifically for projects that will enable them to become even greener and cleaner whilst also encouraging children to spend more time outside being active.

 Congratulations to the 23 schools that applied this year.
 We are looking forward to seeing your projects and the impact you have had on the local environment.